« « Previous

 Dragon Intuitive

-One Insight to “Obliged to Suffer?”
+One response to “Obliged to Suffer?”

-1. Ettore Grillo
+1. Ettore Grillo Avatar

 According to the Buddhists, suffering produces suffering.
 Getting rid of the suffering is the main goal of the human being.
 According to the Buddhists we are born in a world contaminated by the suffering, so we must strive do not take rebirth anymore, reaching the enlightenment and the Nirvana.